Table of Contents

 Flat structures are great for employees who thrive on freedom and responsibility.
 Being trusted to manage their own tasks helps boost engagement and satisfaction.

 Fewer managerial layers mean fewer salaries to pay.
-For startups or lean companies, this reduction in overheads can be a financial lifesaver.
+For startups or lean companies, this reduced overhead is a significant financial advantage.

 Disadvantages of a Flat Organisational Structure